 Ron and Andrea Camier established Mountain-Top Experience (MTE) in 1998 following Ron’s retrenchment from brown coal research and development due to the privatisation of the power industry.
-MTE’s 4WD tag-along tours throughout the Victorian High Country and passenger tours around Walhalla have become very popular, winning many accolades including a Victorian Tourism Award in 2003.
-With its enthusiastic team of tour guides, MTE has initiated a network of inter-related small businesses.
-This has included 4WD driver training courses exceeding nationally accredited standards, and their Mt Baw Baw Transport Service to the snow each winter.
-Starting with the MTE fleet of vehicles, MTE4x4 was established in 2002 by Ian McCowat of Morwell, aka “Inspector Gadget”, specialising in Land Rover modifications and accessories.
-Having broken almost everything possible to break in these tour vehicles, Ian’s technical genius has developed improvements and modifications to make them almost “bullet-proof” and these skills were in great demand by many other customers, until Ian ceased business in 2015.
+MTE’s 4WD tag-along tours throughout the Victorian High Country and passenger tours around Walhalla became very popular, winning many accolades including a Victorian Tourism Award in 2003.
+With its enthusiastic team of tour guides, MTE initiated a network of inter-related small businesses.
+This included 4WD driver training courses exceeding nationally accredited standards, and their Mt Baw Baw Transport Service to the snow each winter.
+Starting with the MTE fleet of vehicles, MTE4x4 was established in 2002 by Ian McCowat of Morwell, specialising in Land Rover modifications and accessories.
+Ian’s skills were in great demand by many other customers, until ceasing business in 2015.
 This work is now carried out by Land Rover specialist Will Heily of Bob’s Tuning & Repairs.